 I believe in you all!! “

-If you find yourself struggling with motivation and study then read on and check out our top study motivation tips:
+If you find yourself struggling with motivation and study then read on and check out our Students Speak Study Tips playlist on youtube!

-The sheer volume of learning material you need to get through can become overwhelming, especially if you’re trying to cram it all a few nights before the due date.
-Break down your study material into little bits and focus on them daily.
+The sheer volume of learning material you need to get through can become overwhelming at times, especially if you’re trying to cram it all in a few nights before the due date of that vital assessment.
+Break down your study material into little bits, and focus on them daily.
 Take regular breaks and pace yourself.

 You’ll be making progress and retaining information well.
 Not only that, you’ll perform well too!

-Paramedics work together to save lives, so it make sense you’ll seek out others who think like you and share the same passions for life.
-Form or join a study group with your peers.
+Paramedics and emergency response workers collaborate to save lives, so it make sense you’ll seek out others who think like you and share the same passions for life.
+Form or join a study group with other students.
 It’s a great way to divide and conquer tough topics and get insight into alternative views.
 It’ll also increase responsibility because the group will constantly be a reminder that work needs to be done by a certain time and to a certain degree!
 It’s also a great way to hone your collaboration and leadership skills, because you’ll be needing them out in the field.

-Get in touch with your professors about study tests that you can practice on your own.
-These will help boost your confidence and performance, and getting feedback on your performance will help you better yourself.
-Besides, it’ll help you independently conquer the tough topics.
+Get in touch with your trainers and tutors about quizzes and scenario’s that you can practice on your own.
+This will help boost your confidence and performance, plus – getting feedback on your performance will help you become more confident in your abilities.

 Always remind yourself about why you wanted to be a paramedic.
-Remind yourself about the difference you will make and how rewarding this industry is.
+Remind yourself about the difference you will make and how personally rewarding this industry will be.

-With a career that feeds your soul and equips you with brilliant skills, there shouldn’t be a lack of motivation!
-Imagine yourself graduating with a certificate or diploma validating all of your hard work – it’s the start of a glorious career!
+With a career that feeds your soul and equips you with brilliant skills, motivation is something you should never be short of.
+Imagine yourself graduating with a nationally recognised certificate or diploma validating all of your hard work – it’s the start of a glorious career!

 With these great tips to keep you motivated while studying, it’s time to head back to your books and chase your dreams!